mattpannella/pupdate/README.md

 [![Current Release](https://img.shields.io/github/v/release/mattpannella/pocket_core_autoupdate_net?label=Current%20Release)](https://github.com/mattpannella/pocket_core_autoupdate_net/releases/latest) ![Downloads](https://img.shields.io/github/downloads/mattpannella/pocket_core_autoupdate_net/latest/total?label=Downloads)

 A free utility for updating the openFPGA cores, and firmware, on your Analogue Pocket.
-The update process will check for pocket firmwaqre updates, openfpga core updates, and install any required BIOS files and arcade ROMS.
+The update process will check for pocket firmware updates, openfpga core updates, and install any required BIOS files and arcade ROMS.
 You're on your own when it comes to console ROMs.

 A complete list of available cores can also be found here: https://joshcampbell191.github.io/openfpga-cores-inventory/analogue-pocket